 - If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Detect Blur and Detect Panning may not produce the desired effect when shooting in an area where dim lighting requires a slow shutter speed, or when the subject is moving extremely quickly. - Since facial expressions differ from individual to individual, you may experience problems with getting the camera to release the shutter while Detect Smile is being used.
 If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 146) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 145) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while Auto Shutter is being performed (indicated by " - Auto" flashing on the monitor screen), press [SET]. - The "M Tracking" setting for the AF area cannot be used while Detect Blur or Detect Panning is selected for the Auto Shutter setting (page 40). - Auto Shutter cannot be used in combination with any of the following features. - Premium Auto - Some BEST SHOT scenes - · The following function is disabled when shooting with Auto Shutter. - Triple Self-timer
+Sleep (page 145) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while Auto Shutter is being performed (indicated by " Auto" flashing on the monitor screen), press [SET]. - The "Image Tracking" setting for the AF area cannot be used while Detect Blur or Detect Panning is selected for the Auto Shutter setting (page 40). - Always make sure you had "I Spot" selected for the AF area whenever you are using the Detect Smile Auto Shutter setting (page 40). - Auto Shutter cannot be used in combination with any of the following features.
+Premium Auto - Some BEST SHOT scenes - The following function is disabled when shooting with Auto Shutter. - Triple Self-timer